n2os/test2/README.md

 <h3>1.3.3.7.5 timeout command
 <h5>timeout
 <pre>Set timeout for twamp test.
 The length of time (in seconds) that the Session-Reflector should continue to respond to packets belonging to this TWAMP-Test session after a Stop-Sessions TWAMP-Control message has been received (RFC 5357, Section 3.8).
-This value will be placed in the Timeout field of the Request-TW-Session message.
+This value will be placed in the Timeout field of the Request-TW-Session message.</pre>

 <pre>timeout [0-100]
 no timeout</pre>